venkys-io/Code-Blogs/Strings/Easy/robot_return_to_origin/README.md

 **6. Check and Print Result:**

 - `if (isRobotReturnToOrigin(directions)) { }`: Calls the `isRobotReturnToOrigin` function with the processed user-input directions and checks if the robot returns to the origin.
-- If the robot returns to the origin ,then it returns true orelse it returns false.
+- If the robot returns to the origin,then it returns true or else it returns false.

 ## **Time and Space Complexity Analysis**